-The difference in thickness is mind blowing and what this change gives me besides the lack of color cast?
+The difference in thickness is mind-blowing and what this change gives me besides the lack of color cast?
 It’s the lack of any vignette, no matter how wide the lens I use is.
 This practically makes your usable image area at least 15-20% larger.

 From my experience, the Canon cameras have more issues with light leakage than the Nikon ones so you need to give even more care to sealing your camera if you shoot with a Canon.
 Also the light leakages will be more intense when the light is stronger, i.e. in the middle of the day opposed to shooting at sunset, when you can be more relaxed about sealing your camera, or when the sun hits directly some of the points that can allow the light to reach the sensor, as for instance the viewfinder or the sockets for your shutter release and other connections.
-In the case you shoot with a tilt-shift lens you can add this on the list too.
+In the case you shoot with a tilt-shift lens you can add this to the list too.

 In case you shoot with a Nikon, on the more advanced Nikon cameras you will find a sliding cover that you can close the viewfinder with, or you can use the separate cover piece for the viewfinder in the other Nikon cameras.
-In the other image you can see how I covered the T/S lens with a lens pouch from which I cut off the bottom making it into a sleeve that wraps the lens keeping out the light from it.
+In the other image, you can see how I covered the T/S lens with a lens pouch from which I cut off the bottom making it into a sleeve that wraps the lens keeping out the light from it.

 One of the first conclusion was one that I was expecting at, namely that there is no vignetting when shooting with the filter attached and this is because its thickens is only 5.5 mm.

-This is why I wanted to try the Firecrest 16 in these conditions too and you can see below the results.
+This is why I wanted to try the Firecrest 16 Stops Formatt-Hitech ND Filter in these conditions too and you can see below the results.
 You can compare the still image I shot before taking the long exposure one so you can see how perfectly neutral these filters are.
-I have to repeat, for any long exposure photographer, this is really mind blowing.
+I have to repeat, for any long exposure photographer, this is really mind-blowing.
 See for yourselves!

 EXIF: 24mm, 1/30 at f/13, ISO 100